What is the most cost effective survey method for my project?

 Factors determining the most suitable surveying method

-In the white paper these factors are compared and contrasted for the four survey methods.
+These factors are compared and contrasted for the four survey methods in the white paper.

 Comparison of Drone and PhotoSat case histories for mining development projects

-A published case history for Drone survey of a 150km2 mine development project in Madagascar is compared to a 357km2 PhotoSat survey of a similar project in Peru.
-The Drone survey took a 3 person crew 90 field days to acquire and a single processor 120 days to process.
+A published case history for Drone survey of a 150km² mine development project in Madagascar is compared to a 357km² PhotoSat survey of a similar project in Peru.
+The Drone survey took a 3 person crew, 90 field days to acquire, and 120 days to process on a single processor.

-The PhotoSat survey of 357km2 in Peru took 8 days to acquire the satellite photos.
-Processing took 11 days.
+The PhotoSat survey of 357km² in Peru took 8 days to obtain the satellite photos and 11 days to process.
 This project took 34 days from confirmation of the order to the delivery of the results.

 Review of PhotoSat experience with LiDAR, Drones and GPS surveys